Tokle89/Tokle89/README.md

 🌱 I decided to seek a new career path 3 years ago.
 Through sheer will, I managed to combine being a full-time student and a full-time metal worker for 3 years.
 I recently completed my professional degree in front-end development at Noroff.
 I am now looking for a job to continue my journey within web development.

-😊 Outside coding I like to play video games, jogging and weigth training, and watching formula 1.
+😊 Outside of coding, I like to play video games, go jogging, do weight training, and watch Formula 1.

-### Languages
+### My stack
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,git,react,bootstrap,tailwind,sass)](https://skillicons.dev)

-Contributing
+###Contributing

-Most of my repos are school projects, and it would be awesome if you would open a pull request if you want to play around with it.
+Most of my repositories are school projects.
+If you're interested in experimenting with them or making improvements, feel free to open a pull request.
+Your contributions would be greatly appreciated

 ### Feel free to checkout my portfolio website: